protocolguild/protocol-guild-site/posts/20251218-sponsor-core-devs.md

 -   **Covering the gap:** the sponsorship tiers are anchored to the comp gap: **$160k in tokens, ETH, or stables.** We will periodically update this number with each annual compensation survey, to ensure it stays in line with general industry comp trends.

 -   **Who it goes to:** contributions in this vehicle will vest over 1 year to our rigorously curated pool of core contributors - we audit our member beneficiaries every quarter
+    -   Please note: While the “Sponsor a Core Dev” vehicle is denominated based on the individual funding gap, all funding vests to the entirety of membership

 ### How you can help: Become a Sponsor